hectorproko/PERSISTING-DATA-IN-KUBERNETES/Project23_Steps.md

 2022/08/11 17:36:08 [notice] 1#1: start worker process 32
 ```

-Exec into the pod and navigate to the nginx configuration file `/etc/nginx/conf.d`
+Exec into the pod and navigate to the nginx configuration file `/etc/nginx/conf.d/default.conf`
 Open the config files to see the default configuration.
+Information we need may include the path the "document root" (`/usr/share/nginx/html`) this is the directory that nginx inspects in order to serve files for incoming client requests.
+We will use later as a mount point

 ``` bash
 hector@hector-Laptop:~/Project23$ kubectl exec -it nginx-deployment-6fdcffd8fc-j2jtt -- bash